IoTThinks/EasyLoraGateway/README.md

 - Support LoRa, MQTT and local Web server
 - Able to received Lora packets from a LoRa node and forward to MQTT server.
 - Added a simple Web server to display the gateway status

+## TODO
+<b>New features</b>
+- Auto update sketch (firmware) to the gateway
+- Save gateway configuration to flash
+- Create basic web authentication for management web
+- Listen Before Talk to avoid packet collision.
+(Nguyen Huynh - 2018-04-27)
+- Auto retransmit packets if not received an acknowledge from gateway / node.
+(Suggested by Anthony Vu - 2018-04-28)
+- Add Option to gateway: Pull or push messages to nodes (Suggested by Gnourt Gnoc Maht - 2018-05-02)

+ ## LINKS
 <h2>Helpful third-party tools:</h2>
 - MQTT Client: Used to publish and subcribe MQTT message: http://www.jensd.de/apps/mqttfx/